Chick Hearn

-Francis Dayle "Chick" Hearn (November 27, 1916 – August 5, 2002) was an American sportscaster who was the play-by-play announcer for the Los Angeles Lakers of the National Basketball Association for 41 years.
+Francis Dayle "Chick" Hearn (November 27, 1916 – August 5, 2002) was an American sportscaster who was the play-by-play announcer for the Los Angeles Lakers of the National Basketball Association for 41 years, as well as the team's assistant general manager for seven years beginning in 1972.
+Hearn was the first broadcaster named to the Naismith Basketball Hall of Fame.
 Hearn is remembered for his rapid fire, staccato broadcasting style, associated with colorful phrases such as slam dunk, air ball, and no harm, no foul that have become common basketball vernacular.
 Hearn broadcast 3,338 consecutive Lakers games starting on November 21, 1965.

 Most of Hearn's games in the television era were simulcast on both radio and television, even after most teams chose to use different announcers for the different media.

 Life and career

 Early life and nickname

 Hearn was born in Buda, Illinois and raised in Aurora, Illinois, in west suburban Chicago, and attended high school at Marmion Academy and college at Bradley University.
 He earned the nickname "Chick" while an Amateur Athletic Union basketball player at Bradley, when teammates played a prank on him: giving him a shoebox to see his surprised reaction when he opened it and found not sneakers inside, but instead a dead chicken.

 He and his wife Marge were married August 13, 1938.
-They had two children, a son, Gary, and a daughter, Samantha, both of whom predeceased Hearn.
+They had two children, a son, Gary, and a daughter, Samantha aka Janice, both of whom predeceased Hearn.
+His granddaughter is Shannon.
 Marge Hearn died January 30, 2016, at the age of 98.